madsrumlenordstrom/musvit/README.md

 # Musvit

-A FPGA friendly dynamic multiple issue processor written in [Chisel](https://www.chisel-lang.org/).
+A FPGA friendly dynamic multiple issue RISC-V processor written in [Chisel](https://www.chisel-lang.org/).
 The name of the processor is Musvit which is the Danish word for the bird great tit.

 ## Dependencies